Prajyot-git/JenkinsAssignment/README.md

 Assignment No.4 -- Delpoy Branches in apache hhtpd

-Assignment No.5 -- Deploy War File from Jm to ec2-1 & ec2-2 (server1 & server2)
+Assignment No.5 -- Deploy War File from Jm to ec2-1 & ec2-2 (server1 & server2) apache tomcat